104 Participants Needed

 The trial information does not specify if you need to stop taking your current medications.
 It focuses on dosing voriconazole for fungal infections, so it's best to discuss your current medications with the trial team.

-Is voriconazole generally safe for humans?
+Is there any evidence suggesting that voriconazole is likely to be safe for humans?

 This trial is for kids and adults with blood cancer who are dealing with invasive fungal infections.
 Participants must be able to undergo genotype testing, which will guide the dosing of voriconazole treatment.